-Age Date
+Name Age Date

 Address

-Club Leader
+ClubLe eader

 Parents' Name

-Parents' Address

-List 4-H offices held and commit
+List 4-H offices held and committees wor cked on in 4-H

-Number of 4-H meetings you atte activities, such as achievement pr exhibits, State 4-H Club Congress or ribbons received.) ended this year rograms, parents' night p s, etc., in which you par orograms, contests, 4-H camps, rticipated.
+activities, such as achievement programs is year List the other 4-H events and parents' night programs, contests, 4-H camps in which you participated.
 (Include any awards

-When you served as a junior 4-H with whom you worked, what you
+, what did you do? (such as number of 4-H'ers on clothing construction, keeping records, etc.)

-List the garments you have compl leted in this project.
+List the garments you have completed in this project.

 Garment Approximate Cost